gridcoin-community/Gridcoin-Site/Wiki/FAQ.md

 ## I certainly fell off the consensus chain, how to get back on?

-First ensure you are running the latest version
+1. ensure you are running the latest version

-Second try to restart the client
+2. try to restart the client

-Third try to used downloadblocks feature (Press Rebuild Blockchain -\> Download Blocks).
+3. try to use the [snapshot](http://download.gridcoin.us/download/downloadstake/signed/snapshot.zip).

 If you tried each of the steps above and are sure you are running the correct version